CLI tool to parse weather data

 Analyse specific month (average temperature & hottest days) |

-command will return the latest measurement
+Entering nothing but the wetter command will return the latest measurement

-of the location similar to wetter latest
+of the location similar to wetter latest.

 Getting started

-.
-The easiest method would be to use pypi, download releases from GitHub or clone the repository and use e.g. poetry
+There are several ways to install wetter.
+The easiest method would be to use pypi, download releases from GitHub or clone the repository and use e.g. poetry to install it.
+If you don't want to install library immediately you could first try wetter by spinning up its docker image.

 -